 As expected, the king's letter to Governor Harvey had the desired effect.
-The governor and council, in view of the intent of Maltravers "to transport at his own costs and charges and to settle and plant divers inhabitants in the Colony for the advancement and generall good of the Plantation," in January, 1637, laid off for him the County of Norfolk.
-It extended from about the present North Carolina-Virginia line to 35 degrees North latitude, almost ten miles south of modern New Bern, and it was about 113 miles wide-from the coast to about as far west as the site of Goldsboro.
+The governor and his council, in view of the intent of Maltravers "to transport at his own costs and charges and to settle and plant divers inhabitants in the Colony for the advancement and generall good of the Plantation," in January of 1637, laid off for him the County of Norfolk.
+It extended from about the present North Carolina-Virginia line to 35 degrees North latitude, almost ten miles south of modern New Bern, and it was about 113 miles wide -- from the coast to about as far west as the current town of Goldsboro.

-Captain William Hawley, who had been an active Protestant in Roman Catholic Maryland and whose brother was governor of Barbadoes, was commissioned as Maltravers's lieutenant general of Carolana on August 2, 1638, although in Virginia he was spoken of as deputy governor.
-In April, 1640, Hawley was in Virginia and secured the approval of the council there to take into Carolana any residents of the colony who were interested.
+Captain William Hawley, who had been an active Protestant in Roman Catholic Maryland and whose brother was governor of Barbados, was commissioned as Maltravers's Lieutenant General of Carolana on August 2, 1638, although in Virginia he was spoken of as Deputy Governor.
+In April of 1640, Hawley was in Virginia and secured the approval of the council there to take into Carolana any residents of the colony who were interested.
 He also held a personal grant for 10,000 acres of land.

-One early eighteenth century history of the area, which was conceivably based on sources no longer in existence, reported that Maltravers "at great expense planted several parts of the said country, and had effected much more had he not been prevented by the war with Scotland, in which he was general for King Charles; and afterwards by the civil war in England and the lunacy of his eldest son."
-Sir John Colleton, a proprietor of the same area later in the seventeenth century, believed that colonists had been settled there.
-A plantation, he said, had been "started by one Mr Mariat, steward to the Duke of Norfolk.
+One early eighteenth century history of the area, which was conceivably based on sources no longer in existence, reported that Maltravers "at great expense planted several parts of the said country, and had effected much more had he not been prevented by the war with Scotland, in which he was general for King Charles I; and afterwards by the Civil War in England and the lunacy of his eldest son."
+Sir John Colleton, one of the Lords Proprietors of the same area later in the seventeenth century, believed that colonists had been settled there.
+A plantation, he said, had been "started by one Mr. Mariat, steward to the Duke of Norfolk."

 Sir William Berkeley, governor of Virginia, was loyal to the Crown, and it is natural to suppose that others of the same mind might have expected to find a welcome from him.
 Perhaps in anticipation of the arrival of refugees, Governor Berkeley in 1646 sent a military expedition against the Indians living to the south.
 Marching overland, Major General Richard Bennett led a portion of the force, while Colonel Thomas Dew, going by water, approached through Currituck Inlet and the sound.
 In moving up the Chowan River they engaged some Indians in battle and lost one of their own men.

-Following the trial and execution of King Charles in January, 1649, interest in the North Carolina region suddenly grew.
-A little newspaper in London, the Moderate Intelligencer, for May 2, reported: "There is A Gentleman going over Governor into Carolana in America, and many Gentlemen of quality and their families with him."
+Following the trial and execution of King Charles I in January of 1649, interest in the Carolana province suddenly grew once again.
+A little newspaper in London, the Moderate Intelligencer, on May 2, reported: "There is A Gentleman going over Governor into Carolana in America, and many Gentlemen of quality and their families with him."

 Bland was so pleased with what he found that upon his return he petitioned the Virginia Assembly to permit him to engage in further discoveries and to settle 100 well-equipped men in the region.
 He went to England seeking support for his plan and while there in 1651 published an account of his discovery of New Britain.

 Others also soon became interested in this region.
-In July, 1653, the Reverend Roger Green petitioned the assembly for some land for himself and his neighbors residing along the Nansemond River.
+In July of 1653, the Reverend Roger Green petitioned the assembly for some land for himself and his neighbors residing along the Nansemond River.
 It so happened that Col. Thomas Dew, who had explored the Chowan River in 1646, and Col. Francis Yeardley, who was on the verge of sending an expedition there himself, were members of this assembly.
-The assembly ordered that
+The Virginia Assembly ordered that: